Should you include a day tank in your emergency generator fuel supply system? The following three steps will help you answer this question:

 Oh, and one last thing… If you find that you do need a day tank, your next decision might involve selecting between a freestanding design or a sub-base (integral) tank design.
 Here are my basic recommendations for using one over the other:

-On the other hand, I would select a sub-base tank design when it needs to store a substantial amount of fuel (500+ gallons).
+On the other hand, I would select a sub-base tank design when the application consists of a single generator, in an exterior installation, with the need to store a substantial amount of fuel (600+ gallons).
 Sub-base tanks make the most sense when they can provide a fairly-large fuel storage solution within the footprint of the emergency generator.
+Downsides to a sub-base tank are its flat-bottom and internal baffles, which do not facilitate fuel circulation and can lead to the accumulation of contaminants.
+Because the “integral tank” sits under the generator, a future tank replacement can also lead to a lengthy disruption of the generator set installation.

 Did you find this article useful?
 Please comment below or post a question.
 If you would you more information on day tanks, head over here for some guidelines on how to specify a day tank.